top of page

 Maria dwindled down the path

-and a colder northern sun
+A colder northern sun

-scattered his human figures.
+Scattered his human figures.

 Black gulls on dazzling skies,

-white gulls on sombre earth,
+White gulls on sombre earth,

-circle Hadleigh’s sombre keep.
+Circle Hadleigh’s sombre keep.

-What time brings, we depict.
+What time brings, we paint.

-Images merge with words I read,
+Things merge with words I read,

-a face I knew, voices never heard,
+A face I knew, voices never heard.

-people mingle with people,
+People mingle with people,

-voices with leaves and clouds,
+Voices with leaves and clouds,

-clouds and trees with the river.
+Clouds and trees with the river.

 The scene vibrates, accumulates,

-in a bend of the mind.
+In a bend of the mind.

 ©Terry Hodgson2020